Telephone number, if you want to be on the Rush Limbaugh program today, we're going to get the phone calls in an L GIFO.

 He seems to be the only conservative out there.

-I mean, Romney is great physically, uh, I understand, but there have been some bad decisions.
+I mean, Romney is great fiscally, I understand, but there have been some bad decisions.

-Well, yeah, no, it's it's um this this nomination process for for a lot of Republicans, Kimberly, and I don't know, I'm not gonna lump you in this.
+Well, I know it's this nomination process for a lot of Republicans, Kimberly, and I don't know, I'm not going to lump you in this.

-For a lot of Republican voters, it's gonna be picking the one we dislike the least.
+For a lot of Republican voters, it's going to be picking the one we dislike the least.

-You you would rather have Hillary in the White House than McCain.
+Whoa, You would rather have Hillary in the White House than McCain.

 That came out of left field.

-I I would because she can take what's gonna happen to the country instead of the conservatives having to take the the responsibility for what's gonna happen if McCain gets elected.
+I would, because she can take what's going to happen to the country instead of the conservatives having to take the responsibility for what's going to happen if McCain gets along.

-Okay, so your theory is if somebody's gonna destroy the country, let Democrats do it so we can put it back together after they make a shambles.
+Okay, so your theory is if somebody's going to destroy the country, let Democrats do it so we can put it back together after they make a shambles.

 Absolutely.

-Well, that's I kind of like that kind of thinking.
+Well, I kind of like that kind of thinking.

-If you're gonna destroy the country, let's not be part of it.
+If you're going to destroy the country, let's not be part of it.

 Exactly.

-Well look at I she's worried about the brand, conservatism being distracting.
+Look, she's worried about the brand, conservatism being destroyed.

 Have I not made that clear?

-That's a good have I not made that I okay, good because I mean maybe I may need to say that more forcefully.
+Okay, because I mean, maybe I may need to say that more forcefully.

-But I think, frankly, that that Kimberly here, you're right.
+But I think, frankly, that Kimberly here, you're right.

 Whether you swerved into it or not, you've had a head-on collision with accuracy here.

-And I think the destruction of conservatism would happen with certain of these candidates being nominated in ways that perhaps you might not understood not you might not be foreseeing yourself.
+And I think the destruction of conservatism would happen with certain of these candidates being nominated in ways that perhaps you might not understand, not you might not be foreseeing yourself.

-And I'm not prepared to go there yet because I'm not convinced we're gonna be faced with that possibility.
+And I'm not prepared to go there yet because I'm not convinced we're going to be faced with that possibility.

-But if I if I am convinced at some point down the road we're gonna be faced with that possibility, I will be uh wide open about it.
+But if I am convinced at some point down the road, we're going to be faced with that possibility, I will be wide open about it.

-In the process of the Republican Party losing big, conservatism is gonna get the blame.
+In the process of the Republican Party losing big, conservatism is going to get the blame.

 And believe me, folks, you have no idea how many people in the Republican Party would love to just broom as much of conservatism out of the fundamental structure of the Republican Party as they could.